practicingruby/practicing-ruby-paid/posts/v4/011-responsibility-vs-data-driven.markdown

 the application.
 There might even be some subsets of an application that might be better modeled in a data-centric way, whereas other sections of the system might be better modeled in a behavior-centric way.
-The key thing I've found is to be sensitve to the "thrash" smell, where you notice that things are becoming more and more difficult to extend or modify, and be open to refactor the design based on the feedback your getting from the system.
+The key thing I've found is to be sensitive to the "thrash" smell, where you notice that things are becoming more and more difficult to extend or modify, and be open to refactor the design based on the feedback your getting from the system.